top of page

 Pros

-• More realistic than controlled study
+• More realistic than a controlled study

 • Can reveal unanticipated, context-specific use cases and issues